Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 *The Quantum Nexus ecosystem relies on several distinct card types, each fulfilling a specific tactical or strategic role.
 Regardless of type, every card in the game possesses a Command Point (CP) cost which dictates the economic resources required to play it, and a "Duplicates" stat.
 The Duplicates stat is a specific numerical value printed on the card that dictates the absolute maximum number of exact copies a player may include in their deck configuration.*

 ***Units** are the primary method of controlling the board and attacking your opponent.
 They represent the soldiers, creatures, and machines you command.
 Every unit possesses an Attack value, a Defense value, a designated Range, and a Command Point (CP) cost.
-Units are further categorized by their spatial Size (Small, Normal, Large, or Massive), which governs their deployment footprint.*
+Units are further categorized by their spatial Size (Tiny, Small, Large, or Massive), which governs their deployment footprint.*

 ***Leaders** are powerful, unique units that represent the commanders of your forces.
 They function similarly to standard units in combat but possess game-altering abilities and superior statistics.
 A deck is strictly limited in how many Leader cards it can contain, and only one Leader may occupy a single quadrant on the battlefield at any given time.*